Jason Bean (American football): Professional career

+Indianapolis Colts

 Bean signed with the Indianapolis Colts as an undrafted free agent on May 9, 2024.
 On July 17, he was drafted first overall by the Memphis Showboats in the 2024 UFL draft.
 Bean was waived by the Colts on August 27, during roster cuts and signed with the teams' practice squad the next day.
+He was listed on the Colts' roster as a quarterback/wide receiver.
 He signed a reserve/future contract with Indianapolis on January 6, 2025.
 Despite being under contract with the Colts, Bean has been incorrectly written about by multiple press outlets as being a member of the Showboats in the lead-up to the 2025 UFL season, including ESPN.

 On August 26, 2025, Bean was waived by the Colts as part of final roster cuts.

+Louisville Kings

+On January 12, 2026, Bean was allocated to the Louisville Kings of the United Football League (UFL).
+Unlike with the Showboats, Bean agreed to report to Kings training camp and was named the team's starting quarterback.
+Bean started the Kings' first four games of the season before being traded.

+DC Defenders

+On April 19, 2026, Bean was traded to the DC Defenders in exchange for quarterback Mike DiLiello.